 Jim Jones needed more information about David Conn.
 It did not take him long to learn where David’s ex-wife, Donna, lived.
 Jones immediately sent Temple members to spy on her.
 They observed that though Dave and Donna were divorced, their friendship was not dissolved, for David still visited her occasionally.

 In his book, The Strongest Poison, author Mark Lane reports that on one of these occasions, unbeknownst to us, two Temple underlings crawled under Donna’s house to listen to the conversation.
-By prearrangement a third Temple member made a threatening phone call to Donna in order to incite discussion within the household about Peoples Temple and the Treasury agent with whom David was in touch.
+By prearrangement a third Temple member made a threatening phone call to Donna in order to incite discussion within the household about Peoples Temple.
+The ruse worked, for it touched off a round of talk about Peoples Temple and the Treasury agent with whom David was in touch.
 The two spies heard Donna demand that David not park his car in front of her house anymore.
 She was terrified that Temple thugs might be watching the house.
 As Lane relates, they also overheard her say that she could get help in “five minutes flat” if necessary.
 Since this was all true, we are sure that Jones’ agents were under that house listening.
 There is no other likely explanation for their knowledge of the colloquy within the house.
 Besides, a high-ranking official of Peoples Temple admitted to Mark Lane that Jones had Donna’s house under surveillance and that Temple aides were under the house eavesdropping.

 It is recorded in Lane’s book that as the two continued to eavesdrop they suddenly “froze” when they heard the voice of Jones’ close friend, Michael Prokes, emanating from above.
 Prokes, a former television reporter and then-PR man for Peoples Temple, was a trusted aide and acquainted with many of Jones’ secrets.
 The two were sure they recognized his voice, but wondered why he was there.